irclark2000/Audio-Processing/Audio_1062_DSP/README.md

     - Pitch Shifting
     - Tremolo
     - Overdrive
-    - FFT
+    - FFT (alpha)
 - Effects Components
-    - Low Frequency Oscillator
+    - Low-Frequency Oscillator
     - Mixer
     - Variable Delay
     - Circular Buffer

-The code for the Tremolo, Noise Gate, and Overdrive effects are based on code provided by Philip Salmony on his Phil's Lab YouTube channel, and is provided with his permission.
+The code for the Tremolo, Noise Gate, and Overdrive effects is based on code provided by Philip Salmony on his Phil's Lab YouTube channel, and is provided with his permission.